schoeberl/chisel-lab/lab2/README.md

 Your task is to implement that circuit in Chisel.

-Open the terminal at the bottom of the IntelliJ window start the build process with:
+Open the terminal at the bottom of the IntelliJ window and run:
 ```
 sbt test
 ```